M-o-s-e

 The M-O-S-E Sea Barrier

-In the same manner is the sea wall that is currently in planning for Jakarta named – and shaped – after an ancient myth: The giant bird Garuda.
+In the same manner the sea wall that is currently in planning for Jakarta is named – and shaped – after an ancient myth: The giant bird Garuda.

 Both projects show, that the municipalities believed in the role of cultural history in the political communication of climata adaptation measures.